Alice Torriani: Author

 Torriani's first novel, L'Altra Sete, was published by Fandango Libri in 2015.

 In 2016 L'Altra Sete was chosen to represent Italy at the Festival Européen du Premier Roman, in Germany.
 In November, 2018, the novel Una Vita a Posto, authored by Torriani, was published by Fandango Libri.

 Screenwriter

 In 2015, with Giampiero Judica, she wrote her first screenplay for the TV series Cleaning your Shit, which was filmed in 2017.
-Alice played the main role.
+Torriani played the main role.